Kathy Hochul to become New York's first female governor after Cuomo resigns

 While in Congress, Hochul introduced the Clothe a Homeless Hero Act, which directs airports to donate unclaimed clothing at security checkpoints to local veterans’ organizations and became law in 2013.
 However, her time in Congress was short-lived; she lost reelection to a Republican candidate in the redrawn district in 2012.

-Hochul, who earned a BA from Syracuse University and a JD from Catholic University, has a long history of working in New York state politics.
+Hochul, who earned a bachelor’s degree from Syracuse University and a law degree from Catholic University, has a long history of working in New York state politics.

 After graduating from law school, she worked as a legal counsel and an aide to two former Democratic politicians, Rep. John LaFalce and the late Sen. Daniel Patrick Moynihan.
 She went on to be elected to the Hamburg Town Board in Erie County, N.Y., and served until 2007, when she was elected as the Erie County clerk.